Isotonic Distributional Regression: Abstract

 \section{Abstract}

 Isotonic distributional regression (IDR) is a powerful nonparametric technique for the estimation of conditional distributions under order restrictions.
 In a nutshell, IDR learns conditional distributions that are calibrated, and simultaneously optimal relative to comprehensive classes of relevant loss functions, subject to isotonicity constraints in terms of a partial order on the covariate space.
-Nonparametric isotonic quantile regression and probabilistic classifiers for binary events emerge as special cases.
+Nonparametric isotonic quantile regression and {\green nonparametric isotonic} binary {\green regression} emerge as special cases.
 For prediction, we propose an interpolation method that generalizes extant specifications under the pool adjacent violators algorithm.
 We recommend the use of IDR as a generic benchmark technique in probabilistic forecast problems, as it does not involve any parameter tuning nor implementation choices, except for the selection of a partial order on the covariate space.
-The method can be combined with subsample aggregation, with the benefits of smoother regression functions and computational efficiency under large training sets.
-In a case study on raw and postprocessed quantitative precipitation forecasts from a leading numerical weather prediction system, IDR is competitive with state of the art techniques.
+The method can be combined with subsample aggregation, with the benefits of smoother regression functions and {\green gains in} computational {\orange efficiency.} {\green In a simulation study, we compare methods for distributional regression in terms of the continuous ranked probability score (CRPS) and $L_2$ estimation error, which are closely linked.} In a case study on raw and postprocessed quantitative precipitation forecasts from a leading numerical weather prediction system, IDR is competitive with state of the art techniques.